CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 > **Exercise C**
 > Open the `pokedex` React application
 > 1. Open the `Logo.js` component and copy the `logWhenClicked` method.
 Then delete it from the `Logo` component.
-> 2. Change the `onClick` handler to `this.props.handleClick`
+> 2. Change the `onClick` handler to `props.handleClick`
 > 3. Paste the `logWhenClicked` method into the component in `App.js`
 > 4. Then pass the `logWhenClicked` method as a prop to the `Logo` component (hint: look at the `App` example above)
 > 5. Try clicking the image in your web browser again.
 Does it still work?
-Can you explain why to the person sitting next to you?
+Can you explain why to one of your classmates?

 ## Reacting to Changes